- Vision, Curriculum Intent and Values

 Our primary concern is to ensure your child feels happy and safe while in our care – they are then free to focus on their work and be successful in their learning journey through school.

 We ask for your support with this by sharing information and telling us if there is something going on outside school that may have an effect on them during the school day.
-Please don’t ever feel like you’re making a fuss or think the issue is too small to tell us – effective communication is key to your child’s happiness and we are always willing to listen.

-You can contact or speak to your child’s class teacher after school or before school or speak to a member of the Senior Leadership Team all of whom are happy to talk though any concerns or worries you may have.
+You can contact or speak to your child’s class teacher after school or before school or speak to a member of the Senior Leadership Team or DSL all of whom are happy to talk though any concerns or worries you may have.

 Security and Safety on the School Site